Nature, nurture, heaven and home

 But I've never crossed the river

-Braved the forest, braved the stone
+Braved the forests, braved the stone

 Braved the icy winds and fire